metomi/metomi-vms/README.md

 export AZURE_SUBSCRIPTION_ID="DDDDDDDD-DDDD-DDDD-DDDD-DDDDDDDDDDDD"
 ```

-* To run the VM you should then run `vagrant up --provider=azure` and once previsioned you can `vagrant ssh` etc. in the usual way.
+* To run the VM you should then run `vagrant up --provider=azure` and once provisioned you can `vagrant ssh` etc. in the usual way.

 There are many different [Linux VMs available on Azure](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/sizes), for different [price plans](https://azure.microsoft.com/en-gb/pricing/details/virtual-machines/linux/).
 Currently the VM is set to use the [`Standard_F4s_v2`](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/sizes-compute) Azure Linux machine, which is compute optimised with 4 virtual CPUs and 8GB memory.
 Other options are available dependent on need and cost.